colindean/plaintextaccounting_workshop/0251_make_intro.md

 [^portability]: Derivatives of `make` have different ways of handling tabs versus spaces and provide some different built-in functions.
-  GNU make tends to be the most permissive and user-friendly, thus this author's preference for it in general.
+  GNU make tends to be the most restrictive yet most commonly available, thus this author's preference for it in general.